Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • influence of developmental and life changes (such as: perimenopause; having children; disability needs)

-The most significant overlap between trauma and sex therapy is CONSENT!
-And consent without boundaries, well, isn’t consent.
+The most significant overlap integrating trauma and sex therapy treatment is consent!
+Paired with consent is the commonly used term“boundaries,” and one that I take seriously and with curiosity.
 The most striking boundary in therapy is that I function to serve your needs within our framework of shared consent.
-This creates the safety and protection where healing happens.

 consultation